c1lz/dexteroushand_portfolio/README.md

-# AHand-Grasp: Stable Grasping with a Five-Finger Dexterous Hand using Demonstration-Warm-Started PPO
+# Stable Grasping with a Five-Finger Dexterous Hand using Demonstration-Warm-Started PPO

 > A MuJoCo reinforcement learning project for dexterous manipulation: enabling a custom five-finger robotic hand to perform enveloping grasping, lifting, and stable holding of a cylindrical object.